 The water cascades from the top of the valley and divided into four separate pools.
 The two larger pools at the bottom are the most inviting and there is an arched footbridge between them.

 Ardent Hot Springs is around 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.

-A dip in the Ardent Hot Spring Mambajao is the best remedy for muscle pains after a long day exploring all the Camiguin tourist spots.
+A dip in the Ardent Hot Spring Mambajao is the best remedy for muscle pains after a long day exploring the island.